Analysis | What a UPS Strike Would Mean For Consumers, Businesses and the Economy

 United Parcel Service Inc., the world’s biggest publicly traded package courier, is in negotiations with the International Brotherhood of Teamsters to renew the largest private-sector union contract in the US — a five-year accord that covers about 340,000 workers.
 The current National Master United Parcel Service Agreement, a 200-page document that provides wage rates and work rules, expires on July 31.
-Teamsters leadership obtained strike authorization in a membership vote in June and will be free to call a strike as early as Aug.
-1. Teamsters President Sean O’Brien won election in 2021 by promising to negotiate tougher terms with UPS.
+The two sides planned to resume talks, which broke down on July 5, though union members have authorized a strike as early as Aug 1.
+Teamsters President Sean O’Brien won election in 2021 by promising to negotiate tougher terms with UPS.

 1. What are the sticking points?

-Note: (An earlier version of this story removed a mischaracterization of how a strike would affect Teamster union finances in third answer.)